ennuicastr/libavjs-webcodecs-polyfill/README.md

 No, really.

-Right now, it only supports decoding, but that's changing fast.
+Right now, it supports decoding and audio encoding, but video encoding is coming soon.
 Note however that there are no plans to implement image formats, only video and audio.

 It implements WebCodecs through [libav.js](https://github.com/Yahweasel/libav.js/), which is a port of